AerCap: History

-ILFC acquisition
+2014 ILFC acquisition

 In May 2014, the company acquired International Lease Finance Corporation from American International Group (AIG) for $3.0 billion of cash and $4.6 billion in stock.

-The deal gave AerCap $43 billion in total assets and a fleet of over 1,300 aircraft, compared to competitor GE Capital Aviation Services with a fleet of 1,800+ aircraft.
+The deal gave AerCap $43 billion in total assets and a fleet of over 1,300 aircraft, making it the largest in the world by fleet value, and second to competitor GE Capital Aviation Services by fleet count.

-In January 2015, the company shifted assets to Ireland.
+In January 2015, the company moved its assets and headquarters to Ireland.

 In June 2015, AerCap signed an agreement with Boeing for an order of 100 Boeing 737 MAX 8 aircraft with deliveries starting in 2019.

 In June 2015, AIG sold about 71.2 million shares in a public offering and AerCap purchased an additional 15.7 million of its shares from AIG.

 In August 2015, AIG completed its departure from the airplane-leasing business with the sale of the additional 10.7 million shares.

 By the end of 2015, AerCap's portfolio consisted of 1,697 aircraft that were owned, on order, under contract or managed (including aircraft owned by AerDragon, a non-consolidated joint venture).
-The average age of the owned fleet as of December 31, 2015 was 7.7 years and the average remaining contracted lease term was 5.9 years.
+The average age of the owned fleet as of 31 December 2015 was 7.7 years and the average remaining contracted lease term was 5.9 years.
 In 2015, AerCap leased, purchased and sold 405 aircraft.
 The company signed lease agreements for 276 aircraft and purchased 46 new aircraft.
 AerCap executed sale and part-out transactions for 83 aircraft and signed financing transactions for US$7.3 billion.

 In February 2016, AerCap reported record 2015 financial results and authorized a share repurchase program of $400 million.

-In 2016, AerCap signed lease agreements for 279 aircraft, purchased 38 and sold 141 aircraft, and signed financing transactions for $4.6 billion; as of December 31, 2016, it has 1,566 owned, managed or on order aircraft in its portfolio.
+In 2016, AerCap signed lease agreements for 279 aircraft, purchased 38 and sold 141 aircraft, and signed financing transactions for $4.6 billion; as of 31 December 2016, it has 1,566 owned, managed or on order aircraft in its portfolio.

 In June 2017, Aercap placed an order for 30 Boeing 787-9s, valued at $8.1 billion at list prices at the Paris Air Show.